-It’s time to up your catering game, and we’ve got 10 ideas from Tripleseat customers that will help you boost your catering business for the rest of 2020.
+Consumer trends continue to show that customers desire the option of picking up food at their local restaurant or have it delivered.
+It’s time to up your catering game, and we’ve got 10 ideas from Tripleseat customers that will help you grow your catering offerings.

 1. Offer something unique and trendy

 Alamo Cafe in San Antonio has a catering setup that’s perfect for anyone who can’t get enough cheese in their life.
 Their queso fountain is a must-have for any offsite gathering.

 Does your restaurant have a champagne fountain, portable donut wall, Bloody Mary garnish station, or another unusual way to serve food?
 These trends will definitely get attention from prospective catering customers and they’re Instagram-worthy, which means everyone attending your gatherings will be posting lots of photos and spreading the word about you online.